jlstewart379/rufus/README.md

 PREREQUISITES
 --------------------------
 -Ruby

 -Homebrew

+-Bundler

 In order to use appium you'll first need to install node and npm.
 Perform the following steps in the terminal to retrieve the necessary items:

-Install node:

 >brew install node